Visit the Best State Museums and National Galleries in Berlin

 Humboldt Forum on Museum Island

 • Humboldt Forum in the rebuilt Berlin Schloss hosts several museums, exhibition spaces, and cultural events.
 The two main permanent SMB museums here are the Etnologisches Museum (Ethnology) with half a million items from non-European continents and the Museum fĂĽr Asiatische Kunst (Asian Art) with a vast collection of art from especially the Indian subcontinent, Japan, Korea, and China.
 Admission to parts of the building and some exhibitions is free.
-Note that these two museums follow the opening hours and ticket system of the Humboldt Forum and are not included in the Museum Island pass or other SMB tickets.
+Note that these two free museums follow the opening hours and ticket system of the Humboldt Forum and are not included in the Museum Island pass or other SMB tickets — admission to both museums is still free.

 State Museums in Berlin Tiergarten – Kulturforum